Mass--radius relations, surface redshift, and echo time of neutron-star--wormhole system with chaotic magnetic field and anisotropic matter: Acknowledgments

 \section{Acknowledgments}

-MLP gratefully acknowledges Byon Jayawiguna for precious discussions.
+MLP gratefully acknowledges Byon Nugraha Jayawiguna for precious discussions on the echo time, and Anna Campoy Ordaz for publicly providing code for the calculation of TOV equation.
 MLP is also financially supported by Indonesia Endowment Fund for Education Agency~(LPDP).
+FPZ would like to thank PPMI ITB for financial support.
 HLP was funded by the postdoctoral program in BRIN (National Research and Innovation Agency), Indonesia.
 MFARS is supported by the Second Century Fund (C2F) and C2F research abroad scholarship.
-We would like to thank the members of the Theoretical Physics Groups at Institut Teknologi Bandung for the discussions, insights, and hospitality.
+We would like to thank the members of the Theoretical High Energy Physics Group at Institut Teknologi Bandung for the discussions, insights, and hospitality.